Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 settings are defined in both files, then the ones in :code:`config2.yaml` will be used.
 Settings in :code:`config1.yaml` that are not in :code:`config2.yaml` are be kept.
 The same happens for :code:`config3.yaml`.

-The configuration files before the subcommand can contain custom configuration for multiple of them, for example:
+The configuration files before the subcommand (``test`` in this case) can contain custom configuration for multiple of them, for example:

 .. code-block:: bash